Genieme/sxml/README.md

-# sxml
+# sxml : Simplified XML
-A New xml Syntax for a xml 2.0 Proposal
+A New Simplified xml Syntax for a xml 2.0 Proposal